 |Matching:||Begins after acceptance*|

-* Must have signed participation agreement and program deposit submitted prior to beginning the internship matching process
+* Must have signed the participation agreement, submitted payment, and attended a Matching Webinar prior to beginning the internship matching process.

 The program is designed so that Fellows achieve four outcomes: